Sandor and Faye Straus

 Faye worked in government at the federal and local levels, including positions in budget analysis and program evaluation for the Suffolk County Legislature and the Suffolk County Probation Department in New York.
 On the community level she had been active in supporting local public education, promoting the quality of maternal and child health, and participating in peace and reconciliation work, including facilitating Jewish-Palestinian dialogue.

-Melissa is Firedoll's newest program officer, and is passionate about Immigration and Human Rights.
+Melissa is Firedoll's newest program officer, and works primarily in the areas of Immigration and Human Rights, Traumatic Brain Injury, and Community Development.
+She has a Masters of Public Administration and enjoys working with the wide variety of organizations in the Bay Area.
 She loves traveling, but always enjoys coming home to her native state of California.
-She is currently completing a Masters of Public Administration, but in the free time she does have, she enjoys going on long hikes in the Oakland hills with her cattle dog.
+She also enjoys going on long hikes in the Oakland hills with her husband and her cattle dog.

 Program Officer Stephen Hoeft brings his passion and acumen to Firedoll Foundation's Community Development Program.
 A polymath - he also handles grants focused on the Sierra Nevadas.
 Stephen squeezes hours in at the office between the inherently hectic schedule of his children, which is why you might not hear from him for a long time.
 Pursuing a degree in Chemistry took him across the country, but he found a way back to his native California, the state he considers the best in the Union... and he has driven to and through each one.